 If the Logic software is already installed, the Drivers folder is here: C:\Program Files\Saleae LLC\Drivers

 Otherwise, if using the standalone software, the Drivers folder is here:

-This time, instead of clicking the Browse button, click "Let me pick from a list of device drivers on my computer."
+Click "Let me pick from a list of device drivers on my computer."

 Next, it will ask you for the device type.
 Select "Universal Serial Bus Controllers."

 This option is only present if no existing driver is installed.
 If a driver is already installed, this step will be skipped.

 Now you will be presented with a window you may remember from installing printer drivers on Windows 95.
 Click the "Have Disk..." button.

 This will open the install from the disk window, which will assume that you have inserted a floppy disk into drive A with the drivers.
 Click browse, navigate to the extracted drivers folder, and select Saleae.inf.